Erich Hartmann: Knight's Cross of the Iron Cross

 The demands on fighter pilots increased after Kursk.
 In early August Hartmann flew 20 missions totalling 18 hours and 29 minutes in six days.
 By late August 1943, Hartmann had 90 aerial victories.
 On 20 August, in combat with Il-2s, his Bf 109 G-6 (Werknummer 20485—factory number) was damaged by debris, and he was forced to land behind Soviet lines at 06:20 in the vicinity of Artemivsk.
 Hartmann's Geschwaderkommodore, Dietrich Hrabak, had given orders to Hartmann's unit to support the dive bombers of Sturzkampfgeschwader 2, led by Hans-Ulrich Rudel in a counter-attack.
 The flight of eight German fighters engaged a mass of Soviet Yakovlev Yak-9 and Lavochkin La-5 fighter aircraft.
 Hartmann claimed two enemy aircraft before his fighter was hit by debris and he was forced to make an emergency landing.

 In accordance with regulations, he attempted to recover the precision board clock.
 As he was doing so, Soviet soldiers approached.
 Realising that capture was unavoidable, he faked internal injuries.
 Hartmann's acting so convinced the Soviets that they put him on a stretcher and placed him on a truck.
 When Hartmann's Crew Chief, Heinz Mertens, heard what had happened, he took a rifle and went to search for Hartmann.
 Mertens was another important factor behind Hartmann's success, ensuring the aircraft was reliable.
 Hartmann subsequently escaped, and returned to his unit on 23 August.
 At least one source suggests the cause of the crash-landing was enemy fire.
 Lieutenant P. Yevdokimov, flying an IL-2, from the 232 ShAP, may have hit Hartmann.
 This period was very successful; during five days of August 1943, Hartmann claimed 24 Soviet aircraft in 20 missions.

+On 9 September, III.
+Gruppe moved to an airfield at Dnipropetrovsk, present-day Dnipro, where they stayed until 24 September.
 On 18 September, Hartmann downed two Yaks from the 812 IAP regiment for claims 92 and 93.
 On 20 September 1943, Hartmann was credited with his 100th aerial victory—he claimed four this day to end it on 101.
 He was the 54th Luftwaffe pilot to achieve the century mark.
 Nine days later, Hartmann downed the Soviet ace Major Vladimir Semenishin of the 104 GvIAP (Guards Fighter Aviation Regiment—Gvardeyskiy Istrebitelny Aviatsionny Polk) while protecting bombers from Kampfgeschwader 27 for his 112th victory.